jkone27/fsharp-integration-tests/README.md

 ## How to Contribute

-* Search for an open issue or report one, check if a similar issue was reported first
+* Search for an open issue or report one, and check if a similar issue was reported first
-* feel free to get in touch, to fork and checkout the repo
+* feel free to get in touch, to fork and check out the repo
 * test and find use cases for this library, testing in F# is awesome!!!!

 ### References